cheerans/Microservices-Architecture/AutoScaler/README.md

 `Uses Python`

 * It scales services on the local docker machine.
 This app runs on the docker machine and monitors the docker cpu usage as a percentage and scales the application, up and down when threshold is crossed.
 It is easy to read the code from there on.
-[The config file is](properties/ScaleServicesConfig.yml)
+Please click here for config file - [properties/ScaleServicesConfig.yml](properties/ScaleServicesConfig.yml).
+The heart of the code is here [com/autoscaler/service/AutoScaleStrategy.py](com/autoscaler/service/AutoScaleStrategy.py)

 Please type `docker-machine ls`